CorrelAid/fdb-scraper/README.md

 | process | `process.process` | decoding, adding ids and links, collapsing pivots, renaming |
 | validate | `schema.build_schema` | raises `SchemaErrors` on bad values |

 We additionally do some non-determinstic segmenting for keywords with a finetuned BERT model.
 In the export, keywords often (87.7%) carry no separator.
 The keywords are joined by single spaces, so a multi-word keyword is indistinguishable from several one-word keywords.
 The resulting field is called `keywords_extracted`.

 In the future we might add more information extraction to this pipeline, but non-deterministic methods will always be declared as such.
+It would for example make sense to extract deadlines and provide them in a structured way.
+Currently, the deadline field is mostly not filled and not very structured.

 ## Parsing the XML yourself